-This course examines current topics in Intelligent Systems.
+This course examines current topics in Artificial Intelligence.
 This is intended to allow faculty to pilot potential new graduate offerings.
 Specific course details (such as prerequisites, course topics, format, learning outcomes, assessment methods, and resource needs) will be determined by the faculty member(s) who propose a specific topics course in this area.
-Specific course instances will be identified as belonging to the Intelligent Systems cluster, the Computational Vision and Acoustics cluster, the Security cluster, or some combination of these three clusters.
-Course offered every other year.
+Specific course instances will be identified as belonging to the Artificial Intelligence cluster, the Computer Graphics and Visualization cluster, the Security cluster, or some combination of these three clusters.

 Programming Language Theory